Mt Baker Overview

 So, basically, this is a completely useless review of Mt Baker Ski Area!
 We went on a lousy day, and it sucked.
 What I can confirm is that they obviously do see a lot of snow there, though the snow quality is perhaps not always quite as impressive as the snow quantity (what with the proximity to the coast – similar thing as at BC resorts like Whistler and the Vancouver local hills).
 The off-piste terrain at Baker is apparently excellent, and the backcountry the stuff of wet dreams, but I’ll just have to take everyone’s word for that.

 Despite the disappointing riding that day, it was still a fun day out.
 Driving from Vancouver to Abbotsford through one of Canada’s most densely populated areas, we then crossed the border to a part of America that feels totally different and really quite remote – very few people, a certain quirkiness, and a definite feeling of being out in the boonies.
 We enjoyed the drive, ate good food, drank a few beers, enjoyed the company, and did a little bit of crappy snowboarding… that’s still a good day in my book!
 Furthermore, I had the only stress-free entry to the United States that I’ve so far experienced (out of five!), which was nice; the border guards actually smiled, and even managed to say ‘sir’ without making it sound like an insult.

 Resources and Useful Links for Riding at Mt Baker

-There’s nowhere to stay at Mt Baker itself, but there’s some accommodation available nearby along the Mt Baker Highway in the towns of Glacier and Maple Falls.
-The nearest sizeable town is Bellingham (a drive of around 90 minutes), which has a wider range of accommodation options.
+There’s nowhere to stay at Mt Baker itself, but there’s some accommodation available nearby along the Mt Baker Highway in Glacier.
+The nearest sizeable town is Bellingham (a drive of around 90 minutes), which has a wider range of accommodation options (affiliate links)